Common-Longitudinal-ICU-data-Format/CLIF-sipa-model-training/README.md

 4.  `03_table1.R`.
 This script outputs data needed to create a Table 1.

-5.  `prelim_analysis.R`.
-This script trains the models and outputs the results.
+5.  `04_model_training.R` This script trains the models and outputs the results.